marcus-downing/wireframe-b/README.md

  - Images to resize and compress
  - Javascript files to minify and combine
- - LESS and/or SASS stylesheets to compile to CSS
+ - LESS stylesheets to compile to CSS
  - Fonts to bundle with the CSS, or links to externally hosted fonts
  - PHP library files to load on all pages, in admin, or on specific pages
  - Templates, layout files and partials, in either PHP or a template language